SatyakiB7076/machineCoding_react_problems/README.md

-# machineCoding_react_problems
+# React Machine Coding Questions 🚀

-This repo is based on the most asked react machine coding interview questions
+This repository contains solutions to common **React machine coding interview questions**.
+Each project is implemented with a focus on clean code, modularity, and clarity.

+---

+## 📂 Projects Included

+- 🔐 **Password Generator** (length slider, uppercase lowercase numbers symbols)

+---